On-the-go sports stars embrace family time during shutdown | Times Leader

 And for the activities, all afternoon.
 And the teaching, policing and entertaining every morning with his wife, Sam; 7-year-old son, Louie; 4-year-old daughter, Leni; and 2-year-old son, Mase.

-“Mase, since he’s been born, he doesn’t want anything to do with me, really, until like a month ago,” .
+“Mase, since he’s been born, he doesn’t want anything to do with me, really, until like a month ago,” Wheeler said.
 “Now that I’m here all the time, he’s starting to realize that I am his dad.”

 Thousands of athletes know that sting.
 For all the wealth, privilege and rewards elite sports can provide its participants, few vocations require more time away from loved ones.
 This is what they signed up for, but some parts of life can’t be priced out.